OpenEvalProject/evals/manuscripts/elife-39695/v1/manuscript.md

 ## Abstract

-10.7554/eLife.39695.001 The formation of misfolded protein aggregates is a hallmark of neurodegenerative diseases.
+The formation of misfolded protein aggregates is a hallmark of neurodegenerative diseases.
 The aggregate formation process exhibits an initial lag phase when precursor clusters spontaneously assemble.
 However, most experimental assays are blind to this lag phase.
 We develop a quantitative assay based on super-resolution imaging in fixed cells and light sheet imaging of living cells to study the early steps of aggregation in mammalian cells.
 We find that even under normal growth conditions mammalian cells have precursor clusters.
 The cluster size distribution is precisely that expected for a so-called super-saturated system in first order phase transition.
 This means there exists a nucleation barrier, and a critical size above which clusters grow and mature.
 Homeostasis is maintained through a Szilard model entailing the preferential clearance of super-critical clusters.
 We uncover a role for a putative chaperone (RuvBL) in this disassembly of large clusters.
-The results indicate early aggregates behave like condensates.
-Editorial note: This article has been through an editorial process in which the authors decide how to respond to the issues raised during peer review.
-The Reviewing Editor's assessment is that all the issues have been addressed ( see decision letter ).
+The results indicate early aggregates behave like condensates.Editorial note: This article has been through an editorial process in which the authors decide how to respond to the issues raised during peer review.
+The Reviewing Editor's assessment is that all the issues have been addressed (see decision letter).

 ## Introduction